SarahJay55/html-layout/README.md

 <img src="https://devmounta.in/img/logowhiteblue.png" width="250" align="right">

-# My Fist Commit Story
+# My First Commit Story
 Once upon a time there was a new developer.
 They wanted to learn how to use github.
 So they wrote a story about how to make changes to codes.
 And then share with github.

 # Project Summary